The honest answer is somewhere between $5,000 and $500,000. That's not helpful, so let's break it down properly.

 $15,000 to $50,000.
 This is where serious brand work starts.
 Studios at this level include proper strategy, positioning, a full visual identity system, guidelines, and usually some application design.
 A brand sprint starting at $15k sits at the lower end of this range and delivers a complete brand in two weeks.
 Larger projects in this range take four to eight weeks and might include more extensive application work, multiple sub-brands, or website design as part of the package.

 $50,000 to $150,000.
 Established agencies with big-name client lists.
-You'll get a large team, multiple rounds of research, extensive stakeholder workshops, and a comprehensive brand system.
+You'll get a large team, multiple rounds of research, extensive stakeholder workshops, and a full brand system.
 Timelines are typically eight to 16 weeks.
 The work is usually excellent, but a significant portion of the budget goes to process overhead, account management, and rounds of internal review.

 $150,000 and above.
 The top-tier agencies.
 Pentagram, Wolff Olins, that tier.
 You're paying for the name, the senior partner involvement, and a process designed for large organisations with complex stakeholder structures.
 Appropriate for companies with 500+ employees or those preparing for an IPO.
 Overkill for a 30-person startup.

-What actually affects the cost
+What actually drives the cost of a rebrand?

 Four things drive the price.

 Scope.
 A logo refresh is cheaper than a full rebrand with positioning, visual identity, verbal identity, and brand guidelines.
 Know what you need before you start getting quotes.
+If you're unsure, a good studio will help you define the scope in a scoping call - that conversation shouldn't cost you anything.

 Process overhead.
 Large agencies have project managers, account directors, and multiple layers of creative review.
 That costs money.
 Smaller teams with direct access to the creatives cut that overhead entirely.
+We've seen agencies where 40% of the project budget goes to management layers that never touch the actual design work.

 Application depth.
 A brand identity is one thing.
 Applying that identity across a website, pitch deck, social templates, product UI, and marketing materials is another.
 The more applications included, the higher the cost.